bullgare/pow-ddos-protection/README.md

 * add a linter
 * add load tests
 * use parametrized errors for better error segregation (not exposing internals to clients as it is now)

+## Excuses

+There are a lot of dependencies in `go.mod`, but the majority of them are related to integration tests.